awsdocs/amazon-ec2-user-guide/doc_source/instance-console.md

 For Windows instances, this operation performs a hard reboot that might result in data corruption\.

 ## Instance Console Output<a name="instance-console-console-output"></a>

+Console output is a valuable tool for problem diagnosis\.
+It is especially useful for troubleshooting kernel problems and service configuration issues that could cause an instance to terminate or become unreachable before its SSH daemon can be started\.

 For Linux/Unix, the instance console output displays the exact console output that would normally be displayed on a physical monitor attached to a computer\.
 The console output returns buffered information that was posted shortly after an instance transition state \(start, stop, reboot, and terminate\)\.
 The posted output is not continuously updated; only when it is likely to be of the most value\.